mesosphere/dcos-docs-site/pages/1.10/installing/production/advanced-configuration/configuration-reference/index.md

 ## log_directory
 The path to the installer host logs from the SSH processes.
 By default, this is set to `/genconf/logs`.
 In most cases this should not be changed because `/genconf` is local to the container that is running the installer, and is a mounted volume.

+### log_offers
+_First added to DC/OS 1.10 in `1.10.8`_

+Indicates whether the leading Mesos master should log the offers sent to schedulers.

+- `log_offers: true` Enable Mesos offer logging for your cluster.
+This is the default value.
+- `log_offers: false` Disable Mesos offer logging for your cluster.

 ## master_discovery (Required)
 The Mesos master discovery method.
 The available options are `static` or `master_http_loadbalancer`.